lewagon/dotfiles/04-Front-End/04-Middleman/README.md

 ## Evening Pitch session

 If you've done your homework 😀, you should have uploaded your product pitch [here](http://kitt.lewagon.org/camps/<user.batch_slug>/products/pitches).
-You now have 5 minutes to pitch your idea in front of the class.
+You now have 5 minutes to pitch your idea in front of the class in the evening.

 ## Votes & Team building

 - After the pitch session, [you can vote on kitt](http://kitt.lewagon.org/camps/<user.batch_slug>/products/voting) for the projects you like most.
 It will give a first idea of popular projects within the class.
 - Then you'll have until Friday to [build teams on kitt](http://kitt.lewagon.org/camps/<user.batch_slug>/products/voting) of **3 people**.

 On Friday, we will start prototyping your app during a great Product Design Sprint.
 Teams need to be set up for Friday 👊👊👊.
+Now let's go back to today's challenge !

 ## `01-Playing-with-ERB`